Steps to participate

 - Someone in the project gave us false or misleading information about the project.

 You may also apply to voluntarily cancel your project.
-To cancel your project, email naturerepairmarket@cer.gov.au.
+To cancel your project, you can use the Notify the Regulator form or email naturerepairmarket@cer.gov.au.